Quantum Body Language

 • It becomes trendy to try this out.

-Maybe such could encourage positive shift towards increased empathy across the globe?
+Maybe such a thing could encourage a positive shift towards increased empathy across the globe?

 How many empathy-deficient people would work to better themselves for the opportunity to experience something that feels like magic?